Robin-qwerty/listapp/README.md

 # List App

-List App is a simple yet powerful mobile application developed using Flutter.
+ListApp is a simple yet powerful mobile application developed using Flutter.
 It allows users to create, manage, and share lists effortlessly, making it perfect for organizing tasks, groceries, events, and more.

 ## Features

 - **Create Lists**: Easily create new lists for various purposes such as shopping, to-do tasks, or event planning.
-- **Manage Lists**: Edit, delete, and reorder items within lists for efficient organization.
+- **Manage Lists**: Edit, check and delete items within lists for efficient organization.
 - **Share Lists**: Share lists with friends, family, or colleagues via email, messaging apps, or social media platforms.
 - **User Authentication**: Secure user authentication ensures data privacy and personalized list management.